BolarityNetwork/Synapse/contracts/solana/relayer-offchain/README.md

 anchor deploy
 ```

-Update the Relayer Hub SDK:
+Update the Relayer Hub SDK(This will generate the rust version of the SDK in the relayer-offchain folder):

 ```
 yarn
 ts-node clients/generate-client.ts
 ```

-Copy the IDL and .so files to relayer-offchain, and delete any unnecessary instructions.
+Copy the IDL and .so files to relayer-offchain, and delete any unnecessary instructions(Only keep the rollup_transaction instructions,otherwise it will not compile, anchor 0.30.1 is described [here](https://www.anchor-lang.com/docs/updates/release-notes/0-30-1)).

 #### 1.5 Deploy Relayer NCN Program